Net worth: Calculation

-Net worth is a combination of financial assets and liabilities.
-The financial assets that contribute to net worth are homes, vehicles, various types of bank accounts, money market accounts, and stocks and bonds.
-The liabilities are financial obligations such as loans, mortgage, accounts payable (AP) that deplete resources.
+Net worth is the excess of assets over liabilities.
+The assets that contribute to net worth can include homes, vehicles, various types of bank accounts, money market accounts, stocks and bonds.
+The liabilities are financial obligations such as loans, mortgages, and accounts payable (AP) that deplete resources.

 Companies

 Net worth in business is also referred to as equity.
 It is generally based on the value of all assets and liabilities at the carrying value which is the value as expressed on the financial statements.
 To the extent items on the balance sheet do not express their true (market) value, the net worth will also be inaccurate.
 On reading the balance sheet, if the accumulated losses exceed the shareholder's equity, net worth becomes negative.

-Net worth in this formulation does not express the market value of a firm; a firm may be worth more (or less) if sold with a going concern.
+Net worth in this formulation does not express the market value of a firm; a firm may be worth more (or less) if sold as a going concern, or indeed if the business closes down.

 Net worth vs. debt is a significant aspect of business loans.
 Business owners are required to "trade on equity" in order to further increase their net worth.

 Individuals

 For individuals, net worth or wealth refers to an individual's net economic position: the value of the individual's assets minus liabilities.
-Examples of assets that an individual would factor into their net worth include retirement accounts, other investments, home(s), and vehicles.
+Examples of assets that an individual would factor into their net worth are retirement accounts, other investments, home(s), and vehicles.
 Liabilities include both secured debt (such as a home mortgage) and unsecured debt (such as consumer debt or personal loans).
 Typically intangible assets such as educational degrees are not factored into net worth, even though such assets positively contribute to one's overall financial position.

 For a deceased individual, net worth can be used for the value of their estate when in probate.

 Individuals with considerable net worth are described in the financial services industry as high-net-worth individuals and ultra high-net-worth individuals.

 In personal finance, knowing an individual's net worth can be important to understand their current financial standing and give a reference point for measuring future financial progress.